 It depends on whether your home is well-insulated or not.
 Generally, a home that has adequate insulation allows cool air to remain indoors during warm weather.
 In that regard, it would make sense to keep the windows closed, especially if the temperature outside is hotter than it is inside.
 Come nighttime, you have the option to open them since the outdoors are cooler than the indoors.

 This, however, won’t work if certain areas of your home are not well-insulated.
 It feels hot inside a home with insufficient attic and wall insulation, even if you have for yourself replacement windows that can ensure insulation.
 In this instance, opening them throughout the entire day is imperative.

 Preparing Your Home for Summer

 You also have the option to pursue window upgrades.
-Units that show signs of damage due to aging may need to be replaced with energy efficient windows.
-At Woodbridge Home Exteriors, our high-performance windows have triple-pane glass and other energy-saving features that will help you minimize heat transfer and ensure comfort all year round.
+Units that show signs of damage due to aging may need to be replaced with energy-efficient windows.
+At Woodbridge Home Solutions, our high-performance windows have triple-pane glass and other energy-saving features that will help you minimize heat transfer and ensure comfort all year round.

 Turn to us for your exterior home improvement project.
 Call (316) 226-8011 or fill out our contact form to request an estimate.
 We serve residents of Topeka and Hutchinson, KS.